gitcoinambassadors/welcome/StevenHatzakis.md

 ### Contributions and Creations

 I am a contributor on Github to the [Worldwide Web Consortium (W3C) Cryptography API](https://github.com/w3c/webcrypto/graphs/contributors), and to advanced functions found in [Ian Coleman's BIP39 Mnemmonic Tool](https://github.com/iancoleman/bip39/graphs/contributors), anda few other repositories.
 I'm the inventor of [Palindromic Mnemonics (Reversible Recovery Phrases)](https://bcaventures.com/reversible-mnemonic.html) that are BIP39-compliant in terms of checksum.
 I've also developed a notation scheme called Hatnotation, during a Gitcoin Hackathon.
-I program primarily in Python and have some experience with Javascript, and have compilted programs in C++ as well as Java.
+I program primarily in Python and have some experience with Javascript, and have compiled programs in C++ as well as Java.

 I lead the Blockchain Expert Committee (BEC) for [BlockchainAssociation.io](https://blockchainassociation.io/), an alternative dispute resolution organization that is member-based and backed by FinancialCommission.org.